wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/windows/wazuh_agent_sources_windows.rst

     :: signtool sign /a /tr http://rfc3161timestamp.globalsign.com/advanced /d "%MSI_NAME%" /td SHA256 "%MSI_NAME%"

 .. note:: Once the Agent is deployed :doc:`with a normal or unattended installation<./wazuh_agent_packages_windows>`, the next step is to register and configure it to communicate with the manager.
-For more information about this process, please visit :doc:`the registering section<../../user-manual/registering/index>`.
+For more information about this process, please visit :ref:`user manual<register_agents>`.